The 8 Best Golf Iron Shafts

 • Not meant for high-handicappers

-This is great for players with above average swing speeds and mid-low handicappers.
+This is great for players with above-average swing speeds and mid-low handicappers.
 While these are great for distance, they specialize in accuracy.
-So if your swing already has the distance and you need to hit more greens in regulation, then have a look at these.
+So, if your swing already has the distance and you need to hit more greens in regulation, then have a look at these.

 There’s nothing sweeter than a towering 5-iron that lands softly on the green and trickles towards the cup with controlled spin and optimized trajectory.
+I’d be more willing to recommend it if it were not for the inflated price tag.
+Yet, given the cost, I feel it’s mainly for players transitioning from steel who don’t mind parting with more cash than normal.

 Rating: 4.5